The Milky Way stellar halo is twisted and doubly broken: insights from DESI DR2 Milky Way Survey observation: Conclusions

 \acknowledgments

-This work is supported by NSFC (12573022,12273021,12595312) and the National Key R\&D Program of China (2023YFA1605600, 2023YFA1605601).
+This work is supported by NSFC (12573022, 12595312, 12273021), the National Key R\&D Program of China (2023YFA1605600, 2023YFA1605601), 111 project (No.\ B20019), and the Office of Science and Technology, Shanghai Municipal Government (grant Nos.
+24DX1400100, ZJ2023-ZD-001).
 We thank the sponsorship from Yangyang Development Fund.
 The computations of this work are carried on the National Energy Research Scientific Computing Center (NERSC) and the Gravity supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
 SK acknowledges support from the Science \& Technology Facilities Council (STFC) grant ST/Y001001/1.
 MV acknowledges support from NASA ATP award (80NSSC20K0509).
 APC acknowledges support from the Taiwan Ministry of Education Yushan Fellowship, MOE-113-YSFMS-0002-001-P2, and Taiwanese National Science and Technology Council grant 112-2112-M-007-009.
 LBeS acknowledges support from CNPq (Brazil) through a research productivity fellowship, grant no. [304873/2025-0].

 We are grateful for Martin White to be our DESI publication handler.
-WW is grateful for useful discussions with Yanjun Sheng, Jianhui Lian, Baitian Tang, Jie Wang, Zhaozhou Li, Ling Zhu, Enci Wang, Yu Rong, Hongxin Zhang and Huiyuan Wang.
+WW is grateful for useful discussions with Yanjun Sheng, Jianhui Lian, Baitian Tang, Jie Wang, Zhaozhou Li, Ling Zhu, Enci Wang, Hongxin Zhang, Yu Rong, Huiyuan Wang and Bojun Tao.

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.